feko006/generictabletoprpg/README.md

 - HP + temporary HP too!
 - Abilities
 - Spell slots
-- Arbitrary number, e.g. for gold, arrows...
+- Arbitrary number, e.g. for gold...
 - Known & prepared spells + more
-- Text e.g. for notes, items...
+- Text e.g. for notes...
 - Hit dice
+- Stats
+- Equipment :new:
-- Stats :new:
+- File shortcuts :new:

 More types will be supported in the future.